dpat0103/RUSnipeZ/README.md

 ## What is RU SnipeZ?

-Getting into a closed Rutgers course section is a race against hundreds of other students. **RU SnipeZ** removes the guesswork entirely.
+Getting into a Rutgers course section is a race against hundreds of other students. **RU SnipeZ** removes the guesswork entirely.

 It continuously monitors the **Rutgers WebReg system** and **Schedule of Classes (SoC) API**, and the moment a desired section opens, it fires a Discord notification with a **pre-filled registration link** directly to you.
 No copy-pasting index numbers.
 No fumbling around.
 Just click and register.
+It also provides insightful information such as when a course section last opened.

 ---

 ## How It Works

 1. You add a course section to your personal snipe list via Discord
-2. The bot watches the Rutgers SoC API in real time
+2. The bot watches the Rutgers SoC API in real time, tracking 25,000+ course sections by the second.
 3. The instant a section opens, you receive a Discord DM with a direct WebReg registration link, index number pre-filled
-4. You click, confirm, and you're in
+4. You click, confirm, and you're in.
+Perfect schedule secured!

 ---